Portrait of Peter Kennedy

 Research statement

-Symbioses between microbes and other organisms play a central role in the ecology and evolution of life on Earth.
-My lab studies the diversity and function of fungal and bacterial communities in a wide range of ecosystems, particularly those forming belowground symbioses with plants.
-We use both field- and lab-based experimental methods to investigate how microbial communities are structured and their ecological roles in forest ecosystems worldwide.
+Symbioses among microbes and other organisms play a central role in the ecology and evolution of life on Earth.
+My lab studies the diversity and function of microbial communities in a wide range of ecosystems, particularly those forming symbioses with plants.
+We use both field- and lab-based observations and experiments to investigate how microbial communities are structured and their ecological roles in ecosystems throughout Minnesota and worldwide.

 Education and background